 If you want to give the project a store or website look rather than a blogger, it is better to buy your hosting and use the installed WordPress.
 Sometimes it is much cheaper than any option like Wix or Duda.

-If you don’t mind spending and want something TOP, you can take a look at Ghost Blog CMS which has the self-hosted option and also Open Source to install on servers running Node.JS.
+If you don't mind spending and want something TOP, you can take a look at the Ghost Blog CMS which has the self-hosted option and also the Open Source to install on servers running Node.JS.